E-3 Australians

 Why Consult an Attorney for an E-3 Visa?

-The E-3 visa attorneys of Sam Shihab & Associates are experienced professionals in all aspects of U.S. immigration law.
+The E-3 visa attorneys of Shihab Burke, LLC, Attorneys At Law are experienced professionals in all aspects of U.S. immigration law.
 We have experience in assisting Australians and their employers navigate the E-3 process, including filing Labor Condition Applications and preparing for consular interviews.

-Partnering with a team like Sam Shihab & Associates is the perfect answer for international businesses that may not have in house legal counsel experienced in U.S. visa application requirements.
+Partnering with a team like Shihab Burke, LLC, Attorneys At Law is the perfect answer for international businesses that may not have in house legal counsel experienced in U.S. visa application requirements.
 When businesses have in-house legal counsel, our team can work in conjunction with in-house counsel on all matters relating to U.S. immigration law.

 Call or email our team today to learn more about the E-3 visa.